 - Be unsexy - great opportunities can often be where other people are not looking.
 Less competition.

-- Rich Dad, Poor Dad – Concurs on the importance of equity in order to accumulate wealth.
+Rich Dad, Poor Dad - On the importance of equity (or building assets) in order to accumulate wealth.↩

 You can view my other book notes, ratings and recommendations on my books page.